Agent Skills

 - docs(readme): update installation instructionsUsing slash commands to load a skill

 The /skill:<name> slash command lets you save commonly used prompt templates as skills and quickly invoke them when needed.
-When you enter the command, Kimi CLI reads the corresponding SKILL.md file content and sends it to the Agent as a prompt.
+When you enter the command, Kimi Code CLI reads the corresponding SKILL.md file content and sends it to the Agent as a prompt.

 For example: